iliakan/git-screencast/README.md

 - Look at PRs, review the translation to ensure good English and good git.
 - Merge PR
-- Label the corresponding issue with `Need Voice`.
+- Label the corresponding issue with `Needs Voicing`.

 ## 4. Voice the screencast